rdustinb/GAPy/README.md

 **time** - Python runtime library needed to time the operations of the boolean_compare.
 Will be removed in a future commit.

+**os** - library used to scan folder hierarchies.

+**termcolor** - library that allows text to be colored for printing to the terminal.

 ## Code Example

 `getInstance path/to/hdl/file.sv <tabSpace> <column align> <comment align>`